A new friend in my life was quizzing me about what I eat.

 The plan she followed allowed certain amounts of all this stuff but time after time she would eat more than what was allowed, get mad at herself for doing it, not reach her weight loss goals, feel down and depressed, vow to stick with it this time and found herself back at square one, mad at herself again for doing it again and again.

-I have been reading a few books lately mostly specifically about sugar, grains and weight loss and the interesting thing is that they exactly mirror my beliefs on this subject.
+I have been reading a few health books lately mostly specifically about grains and weight loss.
+The interesting thing is that they exactly mirror my beliefs on this subject and reveal at least five weight loss mistakes that people make.
 My beliefs of course stem from my own experience but also of witnessing the plight of others who keep trying to do the ‘diet and exercise’ advice and fail spectacularly for years, some never succeeding and spending most of their lives miserable.
 (After dishing out hundreds of dollars on programs that can never work.)